muratk5n/thirdwave/en/README.md

 of the invasion.
 The airport at Lutsk took substantial fire, pocking its runway and rendering it useless.
 The airport had been a key link in the supply chain to this point"

 ---

+Politico: "EU leaders back Ukraine but balk at fast-track membership"

+---